‘Do They Know It’s Christmas’ Needs To Be Canceled

 So, this song is talking about a famine in Ethiopia, but generalizing it to all of Africa.
 A horrible place where nothing grows, there is no water (besides tears), and no one knows it’s Christmas.
 And it doesn’t snow.

 I mean, this is all wrong.
 It does snow in Africa, although not a lot.
-Food does in fact grow on the continent, they do have water, and North Africa, as part of the Roman Empire, was celebrating Christmas centuries before England.
+Food does in fact grow on the continent, they do have water, and African churches are older than the Church of Rome, not to mention England.
 Perhaps they were thinking of Antarctica?

 You can say it’s all a metaphor, but what does the metaphor communicate?
 That Africa is a desolate, dark place which white men have to get together and save?